francisuml/100-Days-of-Machine-Learning/Day13_UnsupervisedLearning/README.md

-Day 13: Unsupervised Learning 🚀
+# Day 13: Unsupervised Learning 🚀

-Objective
+### Objective

 Today, we explored Unsupervised Learning, a powerful machine learning technique used to identify patterns in data without predefined labels.
 Unlike Supervised Learning, where models learn from labeled data, Unsupervised Learning finds hidden structures within the dataset.
-In this notebook, we will:
+In this notebook, we will:<br>
-✔️ Understand Clustering and Dimensionality Reduction ✔️ Implement K-Means and DBSCAN for clustering
+✔️ Understand Clustering and Dimensionality Reduction<br>
+✔️ Implement K-Means and DBSCAN for clustering<br>
-✔️ Apply Principal Component Analysis (PCA) for feature reduction ✔️ Visualize high-dimensional data in 2D and 3D using Plotly ✔️ Analyze real-world applications of unsupervised learning 1️⃣ Understanding Clustering
+✔️ Apply Principal Component Analysis (PCA) for feature reduction<br>
+✔️ Visualize high-dimensional data in 2D and 3D using Plotly<br>
+✔️ Analyze real-world applications of unsupervised learning<br>
+1️⃣ Understanding Clustering<br>

 Clustering is the process of grouping similar data points together.
 It is widely used in:
 Customer segmentation (grouping customers based on behavior)